th3boe/Semester-Project-2-YSA/README.md

 ### Contact

-If you want to get in contact with me (the developer), you can look me up on my animation portfolio or Linkedin.
+If you want to get in contact with me (the developer), you can look me up on my animation portfolio or Linkedin page.

 [My Animation Portfolio](www.boe3am.com)